Geetha63/MS-Teams-Scripts/Send Notification to Selected Audience and Direct them to a Deep Link  App/README.md

    Press enter to continue

-   Once you are login it will shows the below image for grant permissions for the app to perform the operations
+   Once you are login it will show the below image for grant permissions for the app to perform the operations

  ![GrantPermission](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/GrantPermissions.png)